Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 \subsubsection{Alternating Directions Method of Multipliers (ADMM)}

-The basic idea of the ADMM-based solver introduced in \cite{yang2020multi} is to separate the constraints from the objective function using a different set of variables $\vz$, and then solve separately in \eqref{eq:general-problem}.
-More specifically, we rewrite the constraint $\vq\in\varOmega$ using an indicator function $\varTheta$, and include it in the objective function (details can be found in \cite{yang2020multi}).
-We allow $\vz = D(\vq)$ to replicate an arbitrary function of the main variables $\vq$ (instead of being an exact copy in general ADMM formulation), to transform constraint $\vq\in\Omega$ to $D(\vq) \in \sZ$ to allow for an easier projection step in \Cref{eq:z-update}.
-In summary, we transform \Cref{eq:general-problem} into
+The basic idea of the ADMM-based solver introduced in \cite{yang2020multi} is to separate the constraints from the objective function using a different set of variables $\vz$, then solve separately in \eqref{eq:general-problem}.
+More specifically, we rewrite the constraint $\vq\in\varOmega$ using an indicator function $\varTheta$ and include it in the objective function (details can be found in \cite{yang2020multi}).
+We allow $\vz = D(\vq)$ to replicate an arbitrary function of the main variables $\vq$ (instead of being an exact copy in general ADMM formulation), to transform constraint $\vq\in\Omega$ to $D(\vq) \in \sZ$ to allow for an easier projection step in \cref{eq:z-update}.
+In summary, we transform \cref{eq:general-problem} into

 where $D(\vq)= [D_1(\vq)^T,\dots,D_l(\vq)^T]^T$ is a vertical concatenation of different functions for different constraints.
-This makes each constraint set $\mathcal{Z}_i$ independent and thus can be computed separately in later updating steps. $D_i(\vq)$ is chosen that the new constraint set~$\cZ_i$ becomes simple to compute which is illustrated in later secitons.
+This makes each constraint set $\mathcal{Z}_i$ independent and thus can be computed separately in later updating steps. $D_i(\vq)$ is chosen such that the new constraint set~$\cZ_i$ becomes simple to compute which is illustrated in later sections.

 The update steps of the algorithm are then derived as \cite{Boyd2011}:

 where $\Pi_\mathcal{Z}$ is the new projection function to the modified constraint set $\mathcal{Z}$, $\vu$ represents a scaled dual variable that, intuitively, accumulates the sum of primal residuals